KLee-2524/AWS_n8n_Test/README.md

 # AWS_n8n_Test
-Deploy a server to run n8n.
+Deploy an Ubuntu EC2 instance in AWS to run n8n.